 Chemicals in many sunscreen products can harm coral reefs, including corals in ocean parks of the National Park System.
-In order to protect park resources and to encourage visitors to be sun-safe, the National Park Service encourages the use of reef-friendly protection that includes non-nanotized mineral-based sunscreen and protective clothing.
+In order to protect park resources and to encourage visitors to be sun-safe, the National Park Service encourages the use sun protection that includes mineral-based sunscreen with only titanium dioxide or zinc oxide and protective clothing.

 What you can do